HMNZS Aotearoa: Design and description

-The ship is ice-strengthened and winterised to facilitate operations in Antarctica's extreme weather conditions.
+The ship is ice-strengthened and winterised to facilitate operations in Antarctica's weather conditions where Scott Base is located.

 In addition to the wave-piercing hull design, this was Rolls-Royce's first naval hybrid electrical system.
-Rolls-Royce designed a hybrid-electric propulsion system solution that provides the ship with an optimised and flexible power plant with several fuel-saving operating modes.
-The ability to propel the ship using the electrical power through the MTU diesel generators whilst also providing electrical power for the ship’s hotel services and mission systems means that the vessel's fuel consumption is significantly reduced and emissions are minimised.
-The Rolls-Royce Power & Propulsion System arrangement consists of two Bergen main propulsion engines and four MTU4000 diesel generator sets.
-Aotearoa is a Polar-class Logistics Support ship designed and built with specialised winterisation capabilities for her operations in Antarctica.
+Rolls-Royce designed a hybrid diesel-electric propulsion system, known as the combined diesel-electric and diesel (CODLAD) system, solution that provides the ship with an optimised and flexible power plant with several fuel-saving operating modes.
+The ability to propel the ship using the electrical power through the MTU Series 4000 diesel generator whilst also providing electrical power for the ship’s hotel services and mission systems means that the vessel's fuel consumption is significantly reduced and emissions are minimised.
+The Rolls-Royce Power & Propulsion System arrangement consists of two Bergen B series engines, specifically, B33:45L9P, for main propulsion and four MTU Series 4000 diesel generator sets.
+Aotearoa is a Polar Class (PC) 6, Logistics Support ship designed and built with specialised winterisation capabilities for her operations in Antarctica.
 The electrical sub-systems were designed to support the high power generation capacity required for an ice-class ship.